rsasse/tamarin-prover/README.md

-               protocols based on bilinear pairing features/      (small) models that demonstrate a given feature ccs15/	       the observational equivalence case studies from our CCS'15 paper
+               protocols based on bilinear pairing features/      (small) models that demonstrate a given feature ccs15/	       the observational equivalence case studies from our CCS'15 paper post17/	       the case studies from our POST'17 paper
 ~~~~

 Feel free to add more sub-directories and describe them here.